science of happiness | dopamine | wellbeing blog

 Visible realistic goal

-It is crucial also to allow yourself and plan regular rest days in between.
+It is also crucial to allow yourself to plan regular rest days in between.

 Acknowledging Your Wins

-Another effective way of supporting your motivation is recognizing your wins.
-Regularly recognize, acknowledge, and occasionally celebrate even small wins.
+Another effective way to support your motivation is to recognize your wins.
+Regularly recognize, acknowledge, and occasionally celebrate even small victories.

 This requires your attention and awareness, as it does not happen automatically.
 Your unconscious mind is preoccupied with protecting you.
 So, it is focused on anything negative, any threat of physical and emotional pain.
-Therefore, positive information is seen as irrelevant and passes by unnoticed.
+Therefore, positive information is considered irrelevant and goes unnoticed.

 The bigger your goal, the more you need to be aware of the intermediate progress that you have achieved.